nemo/inky-mirror/README.md

 ## Features

-- [In Progress] Zone 0: shows https://halfmoon.ws/daily-focus
+- [Done] Shows https://halfmoon.ws/daily-focus between 4am and 10am
-- [Planned] Zone 1: shows a different art piece from Cezanne every day
+- [Done] Shows a different art piece between 10am to 4am
 - [Planned] Zone 2: shows the latest photo sent to a Slack channel
 - [Planned] Zone 3: have an AI tell me in a different way why I should follow my dailly rituals